Protect Your Health

 Day 0 is the day of when symptoms started, regardless of when you tested positive.

-If you do not have symptoms and have tested positive for COVID-19, stay home and isolate for at least 5 days from the day you had your test done.
+If you don’t have symptoms, stay home and isolate for at least 5 days from the day you had your test done.

 Treatment